 Kentucky traffic laws have been developed to keep everyone on the road safe.
 But they can only do that if you understand and follow them.
-In this article we’ll look at what every Kentucky driver needs to know.
+In this article we’ll look at what every Kentucky driver needs to know, from speed limits and right-of-way rules to DUI laws and distracted driving regulations.

 The Importance of Kentucky Traffic Laws